CulturesSupports/Culture.Support/Readme.md

 - a return as friend is never a obligation
 - a return to invest will never be same as invested
 - a investment claim is not the same as company original
+- a corrupt investment scheme is not the same as holding original stocks

 im here to code own pro daytime repository work
 -----------